 All of these security steps can be completed simultaneously within a matter of 10 seconds, making players’ club enrollment fast and simple for casino guests, while helping the casino maintain regulatory compliance and high security.
 The technology can also be applied at redemption kiosks within casinos to validate the identity of the person presenting a ticket to cash out or request a cash advance with a credit card.
 In these applications, the ID check at the kiosk helps reduce a significant and costly fraud risk for the casino.

 ID Authentication with Interactive Teller Machines

-Some industries, including banking and car rentals, could also benefit from using the technology in an interactive teller kiosk application, particularly during the COVID-19 pandemic.
+Some industries, including banking and car rentals, could also benefit from using the technology in an interactive teller kiosk application.
 The interactive teller machine uses video chat to connect a staff member with a customer standing at the kiosk.

 Applying ID authentication and facial matching to these kiosks makes them a more powerful tool against fraud, enables the organization to streamline staffing, and still gives patrons the ability to interact with a real person to ask questions and complete more complex transactions.

 As described in our article on critical infrastructure security, badging and access control procedures at many facilities could benefit from stronger security.
 However, with kiosks, stronger security doesn’t have to mean more staffing demands.